Lost-Outpost/sovngarde/CONFIGURATION.md

 ![Enb Organizer](https://raw.githubusercontent.com/Guitarninja2/septimus/main/images/enb_enable.png)

 + Low spec users or first time players may want to choose the Cathedral Minimalist profile to start

-### TK Dodge
-If you wish to change the dodge key, do the following:
-+ Double click on the TK Dodge RE mod in SEPTIMUS - SKELETON & ANIMATION
-+ Navigate to the ini files tab
-+ On line line 5, change DodgeHotkey to your prefered one by using instructions [here](https://www.creationkit.com/index.php?title=Input_Script#DXScanCodes)

 ## Performance Guide
 + Try turning off any ENB that might be enabled and disabling the high performance SSE Display Tweaks configuration file in the optional files section.